-Special stream and transparent modes of the AFE and framing system can be used to implement other custom protocols in reader or card emulation modes.
+Special stream and transparent modes of the AFE and framing system is used to implement other custom protocols in reader or card emulation modes.

-The ST25R3920 features high RF power with dynamic power output to directly drive antennas at high efficiency, achieving large interaction distance even with small antenna sizes common in door handles.
+The ST25R3920B features high RF power with dynamic power output to directly drive antennas at high efficiency, achieving large interaction distance even with small antenna sizes common in door handles.
 The device include additional features, making it incomparable for low power applications.
 It offers low power card detection by performing a measurement of the amplitude or phase of the antenna signal while reducing power consumption to a minimum.
-Additionally, it contains a low power capacitive sensor to detect the presence of a card without switching on the reader field.

-The ST25R3920 is designed to operate from a wide power supply range (2.6 to 5.5 V from -40 °C to +105 °C, 2.4 to 5.5 V from -20 °C to +105 °C), and a wide peripheral IO voltage range (from 1.65 to 5.5 V).
+The ST25R3920B is designed to operate from a wide power supply range (2.6 to 5.5 V from -40 °C to +105 °C, 2.4 to 5.5 V from -20 °C to +105 °C), and a wide peripheral IO voltage range (from 1.65 to 5.5 V).